jmc8290/templesDataSet/README.md

 ### Included Files
 DatasetCuration.ipynb is the notebook where the data was pulled and curated

 templeDimensionElevation.csv is the final dataset.
-Includes the following columns
+Includes the following columns:
 ---------------------------------------------------------------------------------------------------------------
 Temple             (String)  Name of temple